baseprime/grapnel/README.md

 });

 router.get('*', function(){
-    // The ampersand matches all routes
+    // The wildcard matches all routes
 });
 ```